Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

-At higher COM temperatures $T_{\rm COM}$ for which $\beta_{\rm COM}\omega_{\rm trap} \alt 1$, the work $\avg{w_N}$ depends on details of the system such as the spectrum of the COM degrees of freedom determined by the shape of the trapping potential and the Fermi energy.
-A detailed study of this dependence is beyond the scope of the present work and will be taken up in the future.

-In conclusion, we have demonstrated that the statistical indistinguishability of work resources can be exploited to gain a genuine quantum-enhancement in quantum thermodynamics.
-The predicted enhancement of the work outcoupled from multiple indistinguishable heat engines to a generic external system is readily testable with current or near future experimental realizations of quantum heat engines, e.g, in nitrogen-vacancy centers \cite{Klatzow19}, trapped ions \cite{vonlindenfels} and ultracold gases.
-While we have considered bosonic and fermionic statistics, exotic fractional statistics \cite{khare05,chen18} may lead to further interesting results.
+In conclusion, we have demonstrated that the statistical indistinguishability of work resources can be exploited to gain a genuine quantum enhancement in quantum thermodynamics.
+While we identify this enhancement in terms of the internal energy change of an external system coupled to the engines, the question arises as to how much of this change is attributable to the actual action of the engines and how much results from the time dependence of the part of the Hamiltonian describing the interaction between the system and the engines.
+Our preliminary analysis indicates that an accordingly corrected work contribution of engines also displays enhancement in the parameter regimes considered here \cite{Supplement}.
+The predicted enhancement of the energy output from multiple indistinguishable heat engines to a generic external system is readily testable with current or near-future experimental realizations of quantum heat engines, e.g., in nitrogen-vacancy centers \cite{Klatzow19}, trapped ions \cite{vonlindenfels}, and ultracold gases.
+While we have considered bosonic and fermionic statistics \cite{Supplement}, exotic fractional statistics \cite{khare05,chen18} may lead to further interesting results.

 \onecolumngrid

 { {S\arabic{table}} {S\arabic{figure}} }

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1} {\tilde{\Delta}} {K_{PP}} {\bar{n}_P} {\underset{L}{H}} {\underset{H}{L}}